Brown City, Michigan: What It’s Like to Live Here (Cost, Commute, Community & More)

 Where Is Brown City, Michigan Located?

-• Around 30 miles west of Port Huron
+• About 40 miles to Port Huron

 Cost of Living in Brown City, Michigan